 Warehouse automation is progressing because it brings real business benefits.
 Here are the most important of them:

-- optimisation of labour costs – robots replace people in the most onerous, monotonous and dangerous work, and at the same time do not get wages and social benefits – robots are the cheapest workforce,
+- optimisation of labor costs – robots replace people in the most onerous, monotonous and dangerous work, and at the same time do not get wages and social benefits – robots are the cheapest workforce,

-- increase in efficiency – robots are able to work practically non-stop, with only short breaks for maintenance and necessary repairs, they are not subject to labour laws and are not limited by physiology: they do not have to rest, take holidays and do not take sick leave,
+- increase in efficiency – robots are able to work practically non-stop, with only short breaks for maintenance and necessary repairs, they are not subject to labor laws and are not limited by physiology: they do not have to rest, take holidays and do not take sick leave,

 - improving the quality and safety of work – robots do not make mistakes, do not get distracted, and, as a result, do not create hazardous situations – even if a collision occurs, only machines are involved, so the damage is relatively small,